 Obviously large dogs can do this with ease.
 The biggest problem with counter surfing is that it's self rewarding without anyone even needing to be present.
 Rewards work whether we are there to give them to the dog or if they reward themselves.
 This is how positive reinforcement works and makes a behavior stronger.
-A dog gets something rewarding [to the dog] and that behavior it was rewarded for gets stronger.
+A dog gets something rewarding [to the dog] and that behavior gets stronger.
 This is beneficial when we are training a behavior that we want repeated and stronger, however, not so much if it's a behavior we don't want repeated.

 So, how does one remedy this annoying habit?